Master of Business Analytics

 What is the format of the interview?

 If you are invited to interview, you will meet one-on-one with a member of the Admissions Committee.
 The interview is both behavioral and technical.
-As part of the technical interview, you may be asked math, probability, statistics and/or computer science questions relevant to fields of data science and analytics.
+As part of the technical interview, you may be asked math, probability, statistics, and/or computer science questions relevant to fields of data science and analytics.
 You will also be asked behavioral questions that help us to learn more about how you work with a team, make decisions, and solve problems.
-Your interview will last about 30 minutes.
+Your interview will last about 20 minutes.
 All interviews will be conducted virtually.

 Is an internship considered work experience?

 Yes, an internship is professional work experience and will be considered in your application.
-Your internship may either be paid or unpaid, as long as you were hired directly from the Human Resources department at that company.
+Your internship may either be paid or unpaid, as long as you were hired directly by the Human Resources department at that company.

-Do I need work experience in order to apply?
+Do I need work experience to apply?

 The short answer is no. While some MBAn applicants have several years of experience, this is not a requirement for admission.
 A significant number of our students are recent college graduates who have completed an internship before enrolling in the MBAn program.
 Others have up to three years of full-time work experience.